To Vote, Completely Fill In The Oval Next To Your Choice

 If you are a qualified registered Highlands County voter, you are entitled to a Vote-by-Mail ballot.

 REQUESTING A VOTE-BY-MAIL BALLOT

-A Vote-by-Mail ballot may be requested for a specific election or for all elections through the end of the calendar year of the second ensuing regularly scheduled general election.
+A Vote-by-Mail ballot may be requested for a specific election or for all elections through the end of the calendar year of the next regularly scheduled general election.
 The request can be made in person, by mail, fax, e-mail, online or by telephone.
 Only the voter or a designated member of his or her immediate family or legal guardian can request a Vote-by-Mail ballot for the voter.
-Immediate family means the voter's spouse or the parent, child, grandparent, or sibling of the voter or the voter's spouse or legal guardian.
+Immediate family means the voter's spouse or the parent, child, grandparent, grandchild, or sibling of the voter or the voter's spouse or legal guardian.